-PSY495 Psychology/Occupational Therapy Internship
+PSY495 Psychology/Occupational Therapy Internship 1 hour

-Prerequisite: 2.25 GPA; complete internship paperwork through Career Development and the Registrar's Office.
+Prerequisite: 2.25 GPA; complete internship Agreement through Career Services/Handshake.

 This course requires students to complete 40 hours of observation with a licensed occupational therapist.

 Religion

 The Religion courses provide students with the opportunity for greater awareness and understanding of religious experience, tradition, and literature with emphasis on the traditions of Judaism and Christianity.
 The courses also challenge students to consider the relationship of religion to the human-historical situation.